-This executor guide intends to help you in your role as executor of an estate.
-It explains the process and offers advice for getting organized and putting a plan in place to settle the estate as effectively and efficiently as possible.
+This executor guide offers advice for getting organized and putting a plan in place to settle the estate as effectively and efficiently as possible.
 It also discusses what happens if you are unable to serve as trust when the time comes.

 - How taxes and administration expenses will be paid